 In order to fully understand and appreciate the importance of recycling in Shanghai, it is equally important to have a basic grasp of standard garbage collection in the city.

-Sadly, in reality, apart from the dual-bins on public sidewalks, most expats only have access to one type of garbage disposal - a huge garbage bin for mass collection.
+Up to recently, apart from the dual-bins on public sidewalks (one supposedly for recyclables), most expats only had access to one type of garbage disposal - huge garbage bins for mass collection in their buildings and compounds.

 Regardless of what type of garbage separation is available to you, daily garbage or “waste” can be significantly reduced by making educated decisions at point-of-purchase.